eidmanna/iobroker/Readme.md

 # Controlling Fronius Inverter Battery with ioBroker

 This script enables the control of the inverter battery (in this case Fronius and BYD Battery) to manage the home battery based on dynamic electricity prices (awattar), weather and the use of the ev wallbox.
 The code runs under ioBroker.
+The code uses the node names of my adapters.
+Of cource you have to change it for your specific adapters.

 ## Prerequisites